robleroni/Puerro/docs/05-MVC.md

 The view is used to present the model to the user.
 It is the only component of a frontend MVC application which interacts with the DOM.
 The view subscribes to changes of the model and takes the required actions in the DOM to represent the new model state.

 Users interact with the view which leads to events being fired from the DOM.
 Relevant DOM events are listened to by the view and in turn passed to the controller if the user interaction requires a change to the model.
-The following code snippet is a view which could take the previous example model to represent data .
+The following code snippet is a view which could take the previous example model to represent data.
 The view also interacts with a controller which is introduced in the next chapter.

 ```js
 const View = (model, controller, $form, $output) => {